-The full-time-equivalent (FTE) by occupational category is calculated by summing the total number of full-time staff and adding one-third of the total number of part-time staff.
-Postsecondary teachers category includes instructional staff who are primarily engaged in teaching and those who do a combination of teaching, research, and/or public service.
-It also includes staff whose primary functions are research or public service.
+The full-time-equivalent (FTE) by occupational category is calculated by summing the total number of full-time staff on the payroll as of November 1, along with one-third of the total number of part-time staff on that same date.
+Occupational categories include instructional staff, research staff, public service staff, instructional support staff, management staff, and other occupations.
+Instructional staff are primarily engaged in teaching and do a combination of teaching, research, and/or public service.
+Research staff are staff whose primary function is research while public service staff are staff whose primary function is public service.
 Instructional support occupations include archivists, curators, and museum technicians; librarians and media collections specialists; librarian technicians; student and academic affairs and other education services occupations.
 Other staff include staff in service occupations; sales and related occupations; office and administrative support occupations; natural resources, construction, and maintenance occupations; production, transportation and material moving occupations; and military specific occupations.
 Graduate assistants are not included.

-Equated Instructional Non-Medical Staff Salaries
+Equated Non-Medical Instructional Staff Salaries

-Institutions reported the number of full-time nonmedical instructional staff and their salary outlays by academic rank, gender, and the number of months worked (9-, 10-, 11-, and 12-months).
+Institutions report the number of full-time non-medical instructional staff and their salary outlays by academic rank, gender, and the number of months worked (9-, 10-, 11-, and 12-months).
 Salary outlays for staff who worked 10-, 11-, and 12-months were equated to 9-months of work by multiplying the outlays reported for 10-months by 0.90, the outlays reported for 11 months by 0.818, and the outlays reported for 12-months by 0.75.
 The equated 10-, 11-, and 12-outlays were then added to the outlays for instructional staff that worked 9-months to generate a total 9-month equated salary outlay.
-The total 9-month equated outlay was then divided by total number of instructional non-medical staff to determine an equated 9-month average salary.
+The total 9-month equated outlay was then divided by total number of non-medical instructional staff to determine an equated 9-month average salary.
 This calculation was done for each academic rank.
 Salary outlays were not reported for staff that work less than 9-months and were excluded.

-Student-to-Faculty Ratio
+Student-to-Faculty Ratio [Customized Data Feedback Reports only]

-Institutions can provide their institution's student-to-faculty ratio (i.e., student-to-instructional staff) for undergraduate programs or follow the NCES guidance in calculating their student-to-faculty ratio, which is as follows: the number of FTE students (using Fall Enrollment survey data) divided by total FTE instructional staff (using the total Primarily instruction + Instruction/research/public service staff reported in Human Resources component and adding any not primarily instructional staff that are teaching a credit course).
+Institutions can provide their institution's student-to-faculty ratio (i.e., student-to-instructional staff) for undergraduate programs or follow the NCES guidance in calculating their student-to-faculty ratio, which is as follows: the number of FTE students (using Fall Enrollment survey component data) divided by total FTE instructional staff (using the total primarily instruction + instruction/research/public service staff reported in Human Resources survey component and adding any not primarily instructional staff that are teaching a credit course).
 For this calculation, FTE for students is equal to the number of the full-time students plus one-third the number of part-time students; FTE for instructional staff is similarly calculated.
 Students in "stand-alone" graduate or professional programs (such as, medicine, law, veterinary, dentistry, social work, or public health) and instructional staff teaching in these programs are excluded from the FTE calculations.